BenDavies1218/layer-zero-course/courses/Oapp-standard/lesson-01-basics.md

 # Lesson 01 — LayerZero Basics

-This lesson introduces LayerZero V2's core architecture, OApp standard, and cross-chain messaging patterns for EVM developers.
+This lesson introduces LayerZero V2's core architecture, OApp standard, and cross-chain messaging patterns for EVM Chains.

-## What is LayerZero?

-LayerZero is an omnichain interoperability protocol that enables smart contracts to send and receive arbitrary messages across different blockchain networks.
-The OApp (Omnichain Application) standard provides a simple, secure interface for building cross-chain applications.

 ## Key Concepts

 ### OApp (Omnichain Application)

 The OApp standard lets your contract send and receive arbitrary messages across chains.
 With OApp, you can update on-chain state on one network and trigger custom business logic on another.
-Oapp is the foundation for all layerzero the provided courses understanding how this work will make all other courses much easier.
+Oapp is the foundation for all layerzero protocols understanding this course will make all other content and exercises easier to understand.
+Lets Level up togerther.

 **OApp.sol** implements the core interface for calling LayerZero's Endpoint V2 on EVM chains and provides `_lzSend` and `_lzReceive` methods for injecting your business logic.

-### Core Components
+### Core Components of LayerZero Protocol

 **Endpoint V2** -- LayerZero Deployed Contract